fromothers/www.maxhallinan.com/posts/_drafts/2017-11-25-fuzzy-thinking.md

 ---
 layout: post
-title: "Fuzzy Thinking: Property Testing and Formal Grammar"
+title: "Fuzzy Thinking: Fuzz Testing and Formal Grammar"
 ---

-There are two rabbit holes here: property testing and formal grammar.
+There are two rabbit holes here: fuzz testing and formal grammar.
 I traveled down both simultaneously and found that they converged.
 This article retraces those paths.
+The examples are written in Elm code but the ideas are not specific to that language.

 ## Hunting for blindspots